Kachin Independence Army: Communism and foreign aid

 Although Zau Tu accepted communism, his subordinates and the public did not; the KIA was based on racial and religious beliefs, rather than ideology.
 In March 1968 Regiment 4 Group 1 leader Maru Ze Lum, Group 5 leader Zahkung Ting Ying and 120 followers left the KIA and the country.
 The Ze Lum and Zahkung Ting Ying groups became CPB Regiment 10, upsetting the army.

 The CPB asked Kachin Captain Naw Seng to lead KIA and Kachin natives.
 An April 1968 meeting at KIA Brigade 2 headquarters designated Naw Seng's forces as the chief enemy, and the army began fighting them in June.
 Zau Tu rejected communism and the KIA, fighting the CPB, accepted outside aid.
 In 1969, they sent Indian Fiso Narga insurgents abroad for training.
 They obtained ammunition through Narga from overseas and forcibly conscripted 13-year-old boys and girls.

 Battalions 1, 2, 5, 8 and 9 made up KIA Brigade 1, and Battalions 3, 4, 6 and 7 were Brigade 2.
 The KIA contacted the Tatmadaw and tried to forge a relationship against the CPB.

 Ze Lum and Zahkung Ting Ying left the KIA after their return from foreign training and formed Bakapa Battalion 101.
 Ze Lum and 200 insurgents entered the Khantan valley road on 19 May 1969 and Kanpaitee the following day.
 On 27 May, Zahkung Ting Ying and 200 insurgents attacked the Tanlon police station.
 They fought the KIA in Chiphwe, Lawkhaung and the Sawlaw region in eastern Maykha.
 Zaw Dan made an agreement with the Tatmadaw in the Kutkai region.
 In February 1969, they ambushed a Brigade 4 convoy.
 They agreed to a ceasefire with CPB Brigades 202 and 303.

 A July 1969 KIO committee meeting created a master plan for an independent Wunpawng group.
-The plan covered political beliefs and objectives, defined the enemy and described the basics of Wunpaawng development and foreign relations.
+The plan covered political beliefs and objectives, defined the enemy and described the basics of Wunpawng development and foreign relations.

 Zau Tu's group recruited personnel, training them as village defense forces (VDF), local guerrilla forces (LGF) or commando forces and forcing village leaders to attend the training courses.
 In 1970, they agreed to accept 220 KIA and 150 Bakapa from the Kathar district for training.

-In May 1970, the KIA provided weapons and ammunition to Rakhaing youth led by Tun Shwe Maung, attempted to enlist the co-operation of Kachin, Naga, Mizo and Rakhine insurgents to co-operate and requested military assistance from East Pakistan.
+In May 1970, the KIA provided weapons and ammunition to Rakhaine youth led by Tun Shwe Maung, attempted to enlist the co-operation of Kachin, Naga, Mizo and Rakhine insurgents to co-operate and requested military assistance from East Pakistan.
 The CPB and KIA then agreed on a ceasefire.
 The CPB entered Mungbaw secretly, setting off renewed fighting.
 The failure of the ceasefire led the KIA to attempt an agreement with the Tatmadaw.
-The army recognised the government as a common enemy, and Lamung Tu Jai and CPB leaders reached an agreement in Mungbaw.
+The army recognized the government as a common enemy, and Lamung Tu Jai and CPB leaders reached an agreement in Mungbaw.
 The KIA could not refuse foreign support or accept the CPB, forcing them to alternate between the Tatmataw and the CPB as allies and opponents.